|

 In June, 1884, arrangements had been made for a centennial celebration

-years before.
-That celebration was on the most extensive scale of any gathering
+hundred years before.
+That celebration was on the most extensive scale of any

-ever held in the township.
-It lasted several days and was, in all, attended by
+gathering ever held in the township.
+It lasted several days and was, in all,

-some thousands of people.
-The celebration proper began on Monday, 16th June,
+attended by some thousands of people.
+The celebration proper began on Monday,

-concession in connection with the laying of the corner stone of the Methodist
+second concession in connection with the laying of the corner stone of the

-U.E.L.
+Methodist U.E.L.
 Memorial church.
-It was laid by Mrs. Joseph Allison, at that time the oldest
+It was laid by Mrs. Joseph Allison, at that

 The corner stone of the Anglican U.E.L. church (St. Alban's) was also

-- also a descendant of the U.E.
-Loyalists, and nearly connected by marriage
+Robinson, - also a descendant of the U.E.
+Loyalists, and nearly connected by

 The following account of the celebration proper was taken from the